adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 #### commandName

-The name of the command someone types to run the command.
+The name of the command one should type to run the command.
 It should always be a string.

 ---

 #### description

 The command description is shown in the help output.
-Use this property to briefly explain what the command does.
+Use this property to explain what the command does briefly.

 ---